syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 The port can be dragged in the diagram area and create the connector over the port by using the [port constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.PortConstraints.html).

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/ports/interaction)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Drag